mihranmashhud/dotfiles-old/README.md

 ### Warning!
-I don't recommend using the script below as it does **NOT PROPERLY BACKUP** the dotfiles on your system!
+I don't recommend using the script below as it **DOES NOT PROPERLY BACKUP** the dotfiles on your system!

 # My dotfiles